-Naperville Pedestrian Accident Attorneys
+Naperville Pedestrian Accident Lawyer

 Pedestrians are vulnerable to serious injury if they are hit by a car.
 While drivers of automobiles may suffer minor scrapes or bruises in the accident, pedestrians could be seriously injured or killed.

-Drivers are responsible for the pedestrians when sharing the road.
+Drivers are responsible for pedestrians when sharing the road.
 When this obligation is breached in a Naperville car/pedestrian accident, it can result in serious injuries or death.

 The law firm of Rosenfeld Injury Lawyers, LLC has decades of experience fighting for pedestrian rights after accidents and knows how to hold negligent drivers accountable for their actions by filing civil lawsuits against them on behalf of our clients.